Gug028/alx-system_engineering-devops/0x00-shell_basics/README.md

 This file executes a script that displays the contents list of your current directory 2-bring_me_home
-This file executes a script that changes the working directory to the user's home directory
+This file executes a script that changes the working directory to the user's home directory 3-listfiles
+This file executesa script that displays current directory contents in s longformat